ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+saries which he
+thought might soon be wanted.
+This is
+going with the times.
+Printers&#x27;
 Proverbs,—Never inquire thou of the
 editor the news, for behold it his duty
 at the appointed time to give it unto